GO2cam Production Help

 The solid name used to have priority to the file name; not anymore.

-Here is the new behaviour:
+Here is the new behavior:

 • if the solid has a name => [file_name (solid_name)]